KevinDahlberg/log_my_run_app/BLOG.md

   - [ ] convert mi and km for distance calculation
   - [ ] Month total based on month selected
   - [ ] Year total based on year selected
+  - [ ] Meta tags to make it show up as an app on mobile.
 Design To Do
 App: